Accio/accio.github.io/_posts/2020-05-28-nucleosome-positioning-prediction.md

 sequence-preference binding.
 But there are important differences between the histone-DNA and transcription factor-DNA binding.

-Because many transcription factors have much shorter binding sequence (a few nucleotides long), which can appear many times in the genome, the binding patterns of transcription factors to genome in *in vivo* can show much more randomness, among other because the number of transcription-factor proteins may be fewer than the available sites.
+Because many transcription factors have a much shorter binding sequence (a few nucleotides long), which can appear many times in the genome, the binding patterns of transcription factors to genome in living cells (*in vivo*) can show much more randomness, among other because the number of transcription-factor proteins may be fewer than the available sites.

 This is not the case for histone binding of DNA.
 On one side, the preferred binding sequence motifs are much longer for histones.
 On the other side, there are usually abundant histones available to bind to their preferred sequences.

-Besides DNA sequence, nucleosome binding is influenced by following factors:
+Besides DNA sequence, nucleosome binding is influenced by the following factors:

 * ATP-dependent nucleosome remodelling enzymes,
 * Non-histone DNA-binding proteins such as transcription factors,